The two-clock problem in population dynamics: Resource availability

 \subsection{Acknowledgments}

-The authors would like to thank Yong See Foo and Augustinas Sukys for feedback on the manuscript, and gratefully acknowledge financial support through an ARC Laureate Fellowship to MPHS (FL220100005).
+The authors would like to thank Yong See Foo, Augustinas Sukys and the anonymous referees for feedback on the manuscript, and gratefully acknowledge financial support through an ARC Laureate Fellowship to MPHS (FL220100005).